phani-kb/dns-toolkit/README.md

 ### Generated Output Files

-Processed and formatted blocklist/allowlist files are published to the [`output`](https://github.com/phani-kb/dns-toolkit/tree/output) branch.
-These files are ready for direct use with DNS sinkholes and network security tools:
+<span style="color: red; font-weight: bold;">Processed and formatted blocklist/allowlist files are published to the <a href="https://github.com/phani-kb/dns-toolkit/tree/output">output</a> branch.</span> These files are ready for direct use with DNS sinkholes and network security tools:

 - **Template-formatted domain and IP blocklists/allowlists** - Compatible with Pi-hole, pfBlockerNG, AdGuard Home, Unbound, and other DNS filtering solutions
 - **Consolidated lists organized by size groups** (mini, lite, normal, big) - Choose the appropriate size for your needs